aroastedrepo/DSA-Prep-Course/README.md

 # DSA-Prep-Course

 Contains assignments from Rutgers DSA (CS112) course.
+I'm redoing these for a good refresher on DSA.
+Feel free to follow along (my code is commented heavily for greater understanding).

 ### Project 3: Trie